r2-d2-project/id/README.md

 It is a distributed ID generator powered by the algorithm of [snowflake](https://github.com/twitter-archive/snowflake), which can:

 - generate 53-bit integer (JavaScript comparable)  as unique ID ascending by time
-- support at most 4 distributed nodes
+- support at most 16 distributed nodes (4 data centers, each contains 4 machines)
+- at most generate 256 unique IDs at the same milliseconds from each node

 ### Develop